suryaasap/AAI_Surya-Saputra-The-Art-of-Prompt-Engineering/README.md

-Hello, my name is Surya Saputra, I am a student from Batam State Polytechnic, this repository is a place to collect assignments that I am working on at IBM Akademi, Infinite Learning
+Hello, my name is Surya Saputra, I am a student from Batam State Polytechnic, this repository is a place to collect assignments that I am working on at IBM Academy, Infinite Learning

 **AAI_Surya-Saputra-The-Art-of-Prompt-Engineering**
 27-08-2024